 If you want to ensure that your dog enjoys all the nutritional benefits of broccoli, but are scared about dealing with portions and raw materials, you may want to look into pet food with broccoli as an ingredient.

-There are many companies that make dog treats of all different flavours and it is not impossible to find some that are broccoli flavoured.
+There are many companies that make dog treats of all different flavors and it is not impossible to find some that are broccoli flavored.

-Broccoli can be mixed with other flavours to create treats that pets love, again as long as they are not given too many.
+Broccoli can be mixed with other flavors to create treats that pets love, again as long as they are not given too many.

 There is clearly a lot to consider when determining whether or not it is a good idea to feed broccoli to your dog.